-The NDA focuses on strengthening the institutional capacity of civil society.
-The agency also promotes consultation and dialogue between civil society and the State, debates policy development and conducts research.
+TThe NDA’s primary focus is on strengthening the institutional capacity of civil-society organisations that provide services to poor communities.
+The agency also promotes consultation and dialogue between civil society and the State, debates policy development, and conducts research.

 South African Social Security Agency (SASSA)

-SASSA’s objectives are to ensure the effective and efficient administration, management, and payment of social assistance grants.
+The objectives of SASSA are to ensure the effective and efficient administration, management, and payment of social assistance grants.

 Tackling substance abuse

-The GBVCC is a 24-hour call centre that was launched in March 2014 to provide immediate, consistent, coordinated and timely support and counselling to victims of GBV.
+The GBV Command Centre (GBVCC) is a 24-hour call centre that was launched in March 2014 to provide immediate, consistent, coordinated and timely support and counselling to victims of GBV.
 The GBVCC is linked to the services of the police, emergency medical services and the Department of Health.

 The toll-free number to call to speak to a social worker for assistance and counselling is 0800 428 428 (0800 GBV GBV).
-Callers can also request a social worker from the Command Centre to contact them by dialling *120*7867# (free) from any cellphone.
+Callers can also request a social worker from the GBVCC to contact them by dialling *120*7867# (free) from any cellphone.